xy-yys/Academic-Writing-Norms-and-Ethics---Assignment-3/README.md

-# Academic Writing Norms and Ethics
+# Academic Writing, Norms, and Ethics
 Assignment 3

 This is a plain project.